 UVA Organization, Event, or Class

 Career Programs can be scheduled for organizations, classes, or events.
 Programs are only offered during the fall and spring semester.
-Program request forms must be received at least two weeks prior to the proposed program date.
+Program requests are currently closed.

 Programs typically last between 45 minutes to 1 hour and are often fulfilled by our Career Peer Educators.
 Career Peer Educators serve as ambassadors of the Career Center to the student body, and are trained by career counselors on various aspects of the career planning process – everything from interviewing and job search resources to resume and cover letter reviews – so that CPEs can offer one-of-a-kind advice as student leaders for their peers on almost any career-related topic.
 The Pre-Health Advising Overview is fulfilled by our Pre-Health Advising Peers.
 Pre-Health Advising Peers (PHAPs) are trained pre-health undergraduate students who serve as ambassadors of the Pre-Health Advising team.